Pseudagrion cingillum

 commonly known as a northern riverdamsel.

 It is a medium-sized, blue and black damselfly.

 It is found in northern Australia and New Guinea, where it inhabits streams, pools and ponds.

+Etymology

+The genus name Pseudagrion is derived from the Greek ψευδής (pseudēs, "false" or "not true"), combined with Agrion, a genus name derived from the Greek ἄγριος (agrios, "wild").
+Agrion was the name given in 1775 by Johan Christian Fabricius for all damselflies.

+The species name cingillum is the diminutive of the Latin cingulum ("girdle"), meaning "small girdle", likely referring to the narrow abdominal rings.